Adult Investments

 WorkSource Operator

-The contract is for October 1, 2019, through September 30, 2023.
-The RFP can be viewed at One-stop Operator RFP.
+The one-stop operator for the American Job Centers known as WorkSource Vancouver and WorkSource Kelso is Career Path Services Employment and Training.
+Contact: Marnie Farness via email or call at 360.635.8019 The contract was approved by WSW’s Board on June 13, 2023.
+The contract is for October 1, 2023, through September 30, 2027.
+The RFP can be viewed here.
 Operator procurement is governed by Procurement Policy #1003.
 The Statement of Work (SOW) is available here.

 The State of our Workforce: Exploring our Populations in Southwest Washington

-Reflecting our commitment to inclusion, equity and systems change, our team is examining historically-underserved populations in Southwest Washington to bring awareness to disparities.
+Reflecting our commitment to inclusion, equity and systems change, our team is examining underprioritized populations in Southwest Washington to bring awareness to disparities.
 This data-driven approach helps our team address these systemic disparities and create a more accessible and equitable workforce system.

 In Southwest Washington, women in the workforce face significant wage disparities.
 Working women make an average of $37,353 per year in a stable job compared to the overall average wage of $52,849 per year in a stable job.
 Women also face employment disparities within high-paying industries, such as manufacturing, construction and professional, scientific and technical services.
 In construction in 2020, only 20.13% (3,472) of jobs were occupied by women, while men dominate 79.87% (13,772) of the industry.